jeremy-rifkin/libassert/README.md

                          [optional extra diagnostics, ...], fatal?);
 ```

-The macros are all caps to conform with macro hygiene practice - "check" and "verify" they're likely
-to conflict with other identifiers.

 `-DASSERT_LOWERCASE` can be used to enable the `assert` alias for `ASSERT`.
 See:
 [Replacing &lt;cassert&gt;](#replacing-cassert).